Connextstrategy/Electric-Vehicles-In-Washington-State/README.md

 ![Screenshot 2023-10-19 131057](https://github.com/Connextstrategy/Electric-Vehicles-In-Washington-State/assets/18508699/6b216ab6-7fb5-427f-a708-a64aff0ad184)

-2. Webscraping EV database and exporting CSV file for integrated database creation
+2. Webscraping EV Database And Exporting CSV File For Integrated Database Creation

 * In order to get the data from the EV database website, we we forced to scrap the data from it via Beautiful Soup in Python and then create a dataframe off the data pulled to include the data we required for our visualizations